 It's important to note that "farewell" is not appropriate for temporary separations.

-The correct and more fitting phrase to use is "until we meet again."
+A more fitting phrase to use is "until we meet again."

 While you can't take away their pain, you can offer comfort and lend a listening ear.